 About the Choir

-City of Birmingham Choir – passionate about great choral music!
+City of Birmingham Choir – great choral music for 100+ years

+It was our Centenary in 2021 and 2022.
 Since 1921, the City of Birmingham Choir has entertained audiences with a wide and adventurous repertoire.
-Singing from the start in the historic Town Hall and, more recently, in the magnificent acoustics of Symphony Hall, we have also enjoyed an enormously productive musical partnership with the city’s international orchestra, the CBSO.
-(Read more in History and Archive.)
+Performing in historic Town Hall and in magnificent Symphony Hall, we have enjoyed a warm musical partnership with the city’s outstanding orchestra, the CBSO.
+Even during the COVID-19 pandemic, the choir continued to rehearse and present performances online.
+We have enjoyed rehearsing and performing together again as well as giving live concerts in Symphony Hall, Town Hall and Tewkesbury Abbey.

-Our Conductor and musical director is Adrian Lucas.
-Adrian brings a wealth of experience as one of the country’s leading choral conductors.
+Our Conductor and Musical Director is Adrian Lucas.
+Adrian brings a wealth of experience as one of the country’s leading choral directors and conductors.

-Composer, teacher and all-round versatile musician, Colin Baines is our accompanist.
+Composer, teacher, conductor and all-round versatile musician, Colin Baines is our Accompanist.

-We have performed most of the major choral works as well as more challenging and newer compositions.
-The standard of our performances draws consistent praise from both critics and audience.
+We have sung the major choral works as well as challenging newer compositions and a wide range of smaller scale music.
+The standard of our performances draws consistent praise.

-As well as performing with the CBSO, we have worked with other orchestras such as the Philharmonia, Royal Philharmonic Orchestra, the Orchestra of the Swan and the BBC Concert Orchestra, and have had concerts broadcast on Radios 2 and 3.
-We joined the CBSO Chorus and CBSO for the much-praised centenary performances of Elgar’s The Dream of Gerontius, The Apostles and The Kingdom.
-We have also sung at the Three Choirs Festival and have performed some of the more intimate choral repertoire in ‘out of town’ venues such as Tewkesbury Abbey, most recently in May 2015.
-Easter 2015 saw our first overseas tour – to Paris, and we will be visiting Vienna at Easter 2017.
+As well as the CBSO, we have worked with the Philharmonia, Royal Philharmonic Orchestra, the Orchestra of the Swan, BBC Concert Orchestra, Birmingham Philharmonic Orchestra and Westminster Chamber Orchestra.
+We joined the CBSO Chorus and CBSO for the much-praised centenary performances of Elgar’s Dream of Gerontius, The Apostles and The Kingdom.

-We also perform for other organisations, including Raymond Gubbay – Spectacular Classics, Christmas Classics, Beethoven’s 9th, Mozart Requiem and Karl Jenkins conducting his own music to a packed Symphony Hall.
+We also perform for other organisations, including Raymond Gubbay – Spectacular Classics, Christmas Classics, Beethoven’s 9th, Mozart’s Requiem, Carmina Burana and Karl Jenkins conducting his own music to a packed Symphony Hall.

-The Choir is committed to supporting choral music making and has participated in Making Music’s Adopt-a-composer scheme as well as running singing competitions and workshops for people of all ages.
-We are helping to develop the next generation of choral performers through our Voice Factory – a series of enterprising projects providing vocal training for the Choir and encouraging the participation of young people in singing and choral concerts.
-In 2015, a children’s choir was formed to perform Zimbe! as well as The Rain Queen.
+The Choir is committed to supporting choral music making and has participated in Making Music’s Adopt-a-music-creator scheme as well as running singing competitions and workshops for people of all ages.

 We are proud to be an independent organisation promoting and financing major choral concerts with professional orchestras and soloists.